senthilrch/kube-fledged/README.md

         image: <your_docker_hub_username>/fledged:<your_tag>
 ```

 If you pushed the image to a private repository, add 'imagePullSecrets' to the end of "fledged-deployment.yaml".
-Refer to kubernetes documentation on [Specifying ImagePullSecrets on a Pod](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod)
+Refer to kubernetes documentation on [Specifying ImagePullSecrets on a Pod](https://kubernetes.io/docs/concepts/containers/images/#specifying-imagepullsecrets-on-a-pod).
+The secret <your_registry_key> should be created in "kube-fledged" namespace.

 ```
       serviceAccountName: fledged